 This dashboard provides key statistics on India's vast road network and the significant investments in its highway sector, reflecting its scale and strategic importance.

-- National Infrastructure Pipeline (NIP) Outlay
+National Infrastructure Pipeline (NIP) 2020-2025 (Vision for infrastructure investment)

 India boasts the second-largest road network globally, a testament to its extensive connectivity needs and ongoing development efforts.